 Building Our Own No Code Platform

 At Temboo we’re not waiting years to find out.
-We’ve already built our no-code platform for environmental engagement, and organizations are using it to create their own systems to measure and monitor air, water, and soil.
+We’ve already built our no-code platform for environmental engagement, and organizations are using it to create their own systems to collect environmental sensor data to measure and monitor air, water, and soil.

 You don’t need to be a data scientist, a hardware expert, or software developer to build these types of data gathering systems for the physical world.
 All you need to do is care, and Temboo can take care of the rest.